-2 former Navy Seals are using robot submarines to build ‘Google Earth’ for the ocean
+2 former Navy SEALs are using robot submarines to build ‘Google Earth’ for the ocean

-In 2005, Joe Wolfel and Judson Kauffman were a year into their Navy Seal careers when they received a briefing on the USS San Francisco, a nuclear-powered submarine that crashed into an undersea mountain, in large part due to uncharted waters.
+In 2005, Joe Wolfel and Judson Kauffman were a year into their Navy SEAL careers when they received a briefing on the USS San Francisco, a nuclear-powered submarine that had crashed into an undersea mountain, in large part due to uncharted waters.

 “The Navy really doesn’t have charts or maps of very much of the seafloor at all,” Kauffman says.
 Even now, 80% of the ocean remains unmapped, according to the National Oceanic and Atmospheric Administration.
 “That was the first time that either one of us understood the level of ignorance that exists around this subsea world, so that kind of planted a seed.”